No menu items!

 Hildebrand is a prominent business leader and philanthropist from Houston, Texas, secured the position with a 51-47 vote in the Senate.
 The decision followed her appearance before the Senate Foreign Relations Committee, where she outlined her approach to the role.
 She expressed commitment to strengthening relations and highlighted her intent to support Americans living, working, or visiting here.

 At 59, Hildebrand brings a background rooted in business and community service.
-She co-founded the Hildebrand Foundation with her late husband, Jeffery Hildebrand, who built Hilcorp Energy Company into one of the largest private oil and gas firms in the US.
+She co-founded the Hildebrand Foundation with her husband, Jeffery Hildebrand, who built Hilcorp Energy Company into one of the largest private oil and gas firms in the US.

-Since his passing in 2022, she has led the foundation, focusing on education, health, and community development initiatives.
+She has led the foundation, focusing on education, health, and community development initiatives.
 Her work extends internationally, with involvement in projects that promote economic growth and social welfare.

 Trump nominated Hildebrand in February, soon after starting his second term.
 The choice reflects a pattern of selecting individuals with strong business ties for diplomatic posts.
 Hildebrand’s experience in philanthropy aligns with efforts to boost trade and investment.